Stonelinks/stonelinks.github.io/pages/posts/2010-11-21-labview-custom-documentation-formats/index.md

   - documentation
 ---

 LabVIEW is a necessary and constant evil with my work at the Harvard-Smithsonian Center for Astrophysics, but sometimes it pulls through.
-Earlier today I found myself with a need to extract a whole bunch of icons, block diagrams and VI hierarchies a bunch of LabVIEW programs.
-I had begun that onerous task that many programmers like to sip: documentation.
+Earlier today I found myself with a need to extract a whole bunch of icons, block diagrams and VI hierarchies a bunch of LabVIEW programs for some documentation I was writing.
 In my case, I was using LaTeX and wanted to include visuals from my LabVIEW stuff.

 Up until now I thought this would mean trying to do a million screenshots over VNC on my work computer, and then going back and cropping what I needed.
 This seemed horrible though and on further research I was thrilled to find out that LabVIEW can pretty much do this on its own.
 See the [NI website on printing VI documentation](http://zone.ni.com/reference/en-XX/help/371361B-01/lvconcepts/printing_vis/).